Garrett Cooper Player Props: Marlins vs. Diamondbacks

-Garrett Cooper -- 3-for-4 with an RBI in his last game -- will be in action for the Miami Marlins versus the Arizona Diamondbacks, with Ryne Nelson on the hill, on April 15 at 4:10 PM ET.
+On Sunday, Garrett Cooper (coming off going 0-for-4) and the Miami Marlins face the Arizona Diamondbacks, whose starting pitcher will be Zac Gallen.
+First pitch is at 1:40 PM ET.

-He racked up three hits (going 3-for-4 with an RBI) in his last appearance against the Diamondbacks.
+He had a hitless showing in his last game (0-for-4) against the Diamondbacks.

 Garrett Cooper Game Info & Props vs. the Diamondbacks